Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Results

 \subsection{Detection Efficiency}

-To distinguish neutron signals from electronic noise and gamma-ray backgr\-ound, the count rates were measured as a function of the discriminator threshold at a fixed operating voltage of \qty{4400}{V}.
-As summarized in Table~\ref{tab:efficiency}, the background count rate (beam-off) decreases rapidly in the low-threshold region, dropping from \qty{1265.0}{Hz} at \qty{30}{mV} to \qty{1.2}{Hz} at \qty{60}{mV}.
+To distinguish neutron signals from electronic noise and gamma-ray background, the count rates were measured as a function of the discriminator threshold at a fixed operating voltage of \qty{4400}{V}.
+As summarized in \Cref{tab:efficiency}correspond to the reduced-beam configuration used for the absolute-efficiency measurement.
+The background count rate under beam-off conditions decreases rapidly in the low-threshold region, dropping from \qty{1265.0}{Hz} at \qty{30}{mV} to \qty{1.2}{Hz} at \qty{60}{mV}.
 Above this value, the background rate becomes negligible.
-Consequently, a threshold of \qty{60}{mV} was selected for the efficiency measurement, as it provides a sufficient rejection of noise events while maintaining a significant net neutron count rate of \qty{200.0}{Hz}.
+Consequently, a threshold of \qty{60}{mV} was selected for the efficiency measurement, as it provides sufficient rejection of noise events while maintaining a significant net neutron count rate of \qty{200.0}{Hz}.

 Based on this operating condition, the net count rates were measured to be \qty{200.0}{Hz} for the BGEM and \qty{2300}{Hz} for the reference LiCAF detector.
-Using Eq.~\ref{eq:efficiency} and assuming $\epsilon_{\text{LiCAF}}\sim1$, the absolute cold neutron detection efficiency of the BGEM was calculated to be \num{8.69} $\pm$ \qty{0.20}{\%}.
+Using Eq.~\ref{eq:efficiency} and taking the cold-neutron absorption probability of the reference crystal to be effectively unity after neutron-event selection, the absolute cold-neutron detection efficiency of the BGEM was calculated to be \(8.69\pm0.20\%\).
 The reported uncertainty corresponds to the statistical error only.
+This experimental result is in agreement with the \GEANT simulation of the detector geometry, which predicted a detection efficiency of \qty{8.997}{\percent}~\cite{Kim2025}.